 Yi=132.5281-0.09019Xi+ ei

 The root mean squared error for this regression is 33.59838.
+2/3, what you’ve stated is what the RMSE is approximately, if the variances are approximately equal across groups.
+In reality, the RMSE is the square root of a weighted average of the estimated variances, with weighting based on the sample size.

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?